 Epilogue: Benjamin Ferencz says

-Dr. Simon Adams is Executive Director of the Global Centre for the Responsibility to Protect, a human rights organization that provides policy advice and carries out advocacy with the UN Security Council and Human Rights Council regarding crimes against humanity, war crimes and genocide.
+Simon Adams, PhD, is Executive Director of the Global Centre for the Responsibility to Protect, a human rights organization that provides policy advice and carries out advocacy with the UN Security Council and Human Rights Council regarding crimes against humanity, war crimes and genocide.
 Dr. Adams has worked extensively with civil society organizations in South Africa, East Timor, Rwanda and elsewhere.
-He is the author of four books and regularly appears in the international media on matters related to the United Nations, human rights, and conflict in the world today.
+He is the author of four books and regularly appears in the international media on matters related to the United Nations, human rights and conflict in the world today.